Some stories from our winners

 After being told of the results, during a visit to the Water Front in Cape Town, I visit the Chavonnes Battery Museum, and talking to the curator about my recent success, we agreed to try to get the exhibition at the WaterFront.
 With help of the UPY team, we achieved that and a large selection of the winning pictures, including all three of mine, were exhibited at one of the most prominent venues in Cape Town for approximately 6 months.

 After the winners were publicly announced, my underwater photography world changed overnight.
 Suddenly the South African press wanted to know who I was and how I won.
 The Cape Argus featured a page in their Saturday newspaper, as well as some Italian and South African publications.
 SABC (South Africa National Television) interviewed me on their Expresso Morning Show.
 Thereafter, I put out there more of my work and got contacted by a couple of press agencies (ShutterStock and Caters News) with whom I now have contracts.

 Probably, the most exciting part, was friends that I had lost touch with over the years, seeing the pictures on various different media publications and online, including CNN, got back in contact through FaceBook to see if it was really me that had taken these photos.

-Furthermore, we are blessed that our underwater community, small as it is, is such a good collaborative enviroment, folks help each other out to learn and improve genuinely - an enviroment in todays competive world which is hard to find.
+Furthermore, we are blessed that our underwater community, small as it is, is such a good collaborative environment, folks help each other out to learn and improve genuinely - an environment in todays competitive world which is hard to find.
 I hope this will not change as more people pick up an underwater camera.
 The contest provides an excellent friendly competitive platform across the community.

-I would definitively reccomend it to anyone that is seeking more exposure for their work to enter.
+I would definitively recommend it to anyone that is seeking more exposure for their work to enter.